 Death and Rebirth

-The choices in meditation cushions here are actually simple . . . .
+The best meditation seat choices for the beginner in meditation are actually simple . . .
 What, for you, is the right distance between your bottom and the floor?

 . . . .

 The Life and Times of Chogyam Trunpga Rinpoche on DVD

 Buddhism permeates popular culture worldwide - we speak casually of good parking karma, Samsara is a perfume, and Nirvana is a rock band.
 A recent survey by Germany's Der Spiegel revealed that Germans like the Dalai Lama more than their native-born Pope Benedict XVI; the biggest Buddhist monastery outside of Asia is in France, and Tibetan Buddhism is doubling its numbers faster than any other rel

 igion in Australia and the U.S.A.
 How did this happen?

 Crazy Wisdom explores this through the story of Chogyam Trungpa, the brilliant "bad boy of Buddhism," who was pivotal in bringing Tibetan Buddhism to the West.
 Trungpa shattered our preconceived notions about how an enlightened teacher should behave.
 Born in Tibet, recognized as an exceptional reincarnate lama and trained in the rigorous monastic tradition, Trungpa fled his homeland during the Chinese Communist invasion.
 In Britain, realizing a cultural gap prevented his students from any deep understanding of Buddhism, he renounced his vows, eloped with a sixteen year-old, and lived as a westerner.
 In the U.S., he openly drank alcohol and had intimate relations with students.
 Was this crazy wisdom?